userlg/Node-Api-Mongodb/README.md

 npm run dev
 ```

-+ Build the project
++ Build the project.
+This generate a dist folder with the javascript files
 ```
 npm run build
 ```

-+ Run the project in Production
++ Run the project in Development
 ```
-npm run start
+npm run dev
 ```

 + You must have installed Mongodb to run locally